stevedekorte/strvct.net/README.md

 #### Auto Collapsing and Expanding

-Master-Detail views, which have the detail view on the right, have the policy of collapsing/expanding the left most master views until there is space for the remaining views.
-This allows for responsive and efficient use across a very wide range of window/display sizes.
+Chains of Master-Detail views automatically collapse/expand their tile views until there is space for the remaining master-details views.
+This allows for responsive and efficient use across a very wide range of viewport sizes.

-### Navigation
+#### Navigation

 - selected tiles on navigation path are highlighted
 - active tile (most recently selected) tile is highlghted differently

+### Synchronization

-### Synchronization of Model with UI
+#### Model with UI

 Domain objects never have references to views but can post change notifications when their properties change.
 Mutations to domain objects properties will post a change notificaiton on change and will automatically post change notifications if.
 These notifications are coalesced and sent at the end of the event loop.
 Views in the UI may listen for these and update themselves accordingly.
 The notification system monitors for infinite loops and will throw an error if one is detected.

-### Synchronization of UI with Model
+#### UI with Model

-Changes to a view
+Changes to a view..

 <!--
 ### UI Advantages